radicle-dev/radicle-interface/README.md

 Builds a static copy of your site to the `build/` folder.
 Your app is ready to be deployed!

-## Requirements

-- Node.js >= 18.17.1
-- Safari >= 16.0.1
-- Any of the latest Chromium or Firefox versions is fine

 ## Deployments

 Latest production deployment 👉 https://app.radicle.xyz